Moranbong Band: Concerts

 The band just several months old raised its curtain for its significant demonstration performance proclaiming its birth before the world."
 The repertoire of the performance divided into two parts included colorful numbers such as light music "Arirang", female vocal quintet "Let's Learn(배우자)", light music "Yeppuni(예쁜이)", light music and song "Victors(승리자들)", female trio "Silk Weaving Girl of Nyongbyon(녕변의 비단처녀)", string quartet "We Can't Live without his Care(그 품 떠나 못살아)", foreign light music "Chardash", "Victory", "Song of Gypsy", female sextet "Fluttering Red Flag(붉은기 펄펄)" and light music and song "Suite of World Fable Songs".
 The July 7, 2012 audience was composed of Choe Ryong-hae, Jang Song-thaek, Kim Ki-nam, Hyon Chol-hae, Kim Yang-gon, Kim Yong-il, Kim Phyong-hae, Choe Pu-il, Kim Myong-guk, Kim Yong-chol, Jo Kyong-chol and "officials, creators, artists, writers and journalists of literary and art, media and art educational institutions".

-On 7 or 28 April 2015, the Moranbong Band performed for the first time in nine months.
+On April 7 or 28, 2015, the Moranbong Band performed for the first time in nine months.
 The concert marked the last public appearance of Minister of People's Armed Forces Hyon Yong-chol before his apparent purge later that month.
 Band leader Sonu Hyang-hui was also absent from the band's ranks despite the performance featuring highly technical instrumental pieces.
 The songs performed were noticeably non-political and influenced by Western popular music leading Adam Catchart to conclude that the performance was "uncomfortably approximate to the nightclub experience".
 However, the band also sported a new song directly in praise of Kim Jong Un: "We Will Go to Mount Paektu".

-From 15 July until 7 September 2015, the band were not seen in public or live on television sparking rumours that they had disbanded or 'disappeared' and been replaced by the Chongbong Band.
-However, on 7 September, the band performed in front of a state delegation from Cuba together with the State Merited Chorus in Pyongyang, including the popular North Korean song "Pyongyang Is Best" and "Guantanamera" for their Cuban audience, quashing these rumours.
+From July 15 until September 7, 2015, the band was not seen in public or live on television sparking rumours that they had disbanded or 'disappeared' and been replaced by the Chongbong Band.
+However, on September 7, the band performed in front of a state delegation from Cuba together with the State Merited Chorus in Pyongyang, including the popular North Korean song "Pyongyang Is Best" and "Guantanamera" for their Cuban audience, quashing these rumours.

 In December 2015, Kim Jong Un sent the band to perform in a series of shows in Beijing to improve relations between China and North Korea; these would have been the band's first performances outside of North Korea.
 However, the band left Beijing on a scheduled flight to Pyongyang only a few hours before their performance was scheduled.
 China's Xinhua news agency stated that all of the band's performances had been cancelled due to "communication issues at the working level".
 The Korea Herald reported that North Korea had cancelled the tour because China had requested that North Korea's missiles should not be shown during performances.

 The band performed in a concert in Pyongyang, celebrating the start of 2019, without previous band leader Hyon Song-wol.